henrylawson/henrylawson.net/website/_posts/2014-04-12-cone-of-uncertainty.markdown

 Presenting this diagram at the start of the project can be helpful to set expectations about how confident stakeholders and the team should be with estimates around dates, scope and budget.
-It can also be helpful to peridocially revisit the diagram to see how the team is trending.
+It can also be helpful to periodically revisit the diagram to see how the team is trending.
 If the **project is progressing along the x-axis and certainty is not reducing, this can be an early indicator that somehting is going wrong** and there are some issues to be addressed, addressing these issues can be done through a Five Why